awsdocs/amazon-lightsail-developer-guide/doc_source/prepare-windows-based-instance-and-create-snapshot.md

 Now that you have a backup snapshot, it’s time to run Sysprep on your Windows Server instance\.
 This causes the instance to shut down so that you can take a snapshot\.
 For more information about Sysprep, see [Sysprep Overview](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep--system-preparation--overview) in the Microsoft documentation\.

 In this step, connect to your instance and run Sysprep through a preinstalled application\.
-The application is called **EC2Launch** on Windows Server 2016 instances, and **EC2Config** on Windows Server 2012 instances\.
+The application is called **EC2LaunchSettings** on Windows Server 2019 and Windows Server 2016 instances, and **Ec2ConfigService Settings** on Windows Server 2012 instances\.

 **To connect to your instance and run Sysprep**

 1. On the instance management page, choose the **Connect** tab, then choose **Connect using RDP**\.

    The browser\-based RDP window opens, as shown in the following example:
-![\[The browser-based RDP client in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2f596334045058acdba2fdcc5e035cef/images/amazon-lightsail-web-based-rdp-client.png)
+![\[The browser-based RDP client in Lightsail.\]](https://d9yljz1nd5001.cloudfront.net/en_us/a825044edce3b3cf14c8cdbea7367d2e/images/amazon-lightsail-web-based-rdp-client.png)

 1. On the taskbar, choose the Windows icon, or choose **Win** to open the Start menu\.

 1. Choose one of these options:
-   + On Windows Server 2016 instances, choose **Start**, then choose **Ec2LaunchSettings**\.
+   + On Windows Server 2019 and Windows Server 2016 instances, choose **Start**, then choose **Ec2LaunchSettings**\.
    + On Windows Server 2012 instances, choose **Start**, then choose **Ec2ConfigService Settings**\.

 1. In the Administrator Password section, choose **Random \(Retrieve from console\)**, then choose **Shutdown with Sysprep**\.

    On the Ec2ConfigService Settings application found in Windows Server 2012 instances, the **Random \(Retrieve from console\)** and **Shutdown with Sysprep** options are listed under the **Launch** tab\.
-![\[The Ec2 Launch Settings application on Windows Server 2016 instances.\]](https://d9yljz1nd5001.cloudfront.net/en_us/2f596334045058acdba2fdcc5e035cef/images/amazon-lightsail-ec2launchsettings.png)
+![\[The Ec2 Launch Settings application on Windows Server 2016 instances.\]](https://d9yljz1nd5001.cloudfront.net/en_us/a825044edce3b3cf14c8cdbea7367d2e/images/amazon-lightsail-ec2launchsettings.png)

 1. Choose **Yes** to confirm that you want to run Sysprep and shut down the instance\.